Defending Rights in Turbulent Times

 » Promoting principled responses to systemic challenges that undermine international human rights frameworks.

-Our convenings in 2025 brought together over 120 human rights defenders, policy analysts and multilateral actors to examine how the ongoing changes affect international justice, foreign aid and human rights protection, and to promote appropriate solutions.
+Our convenings brought together over 150 human rights defenders, policy analysts and multilateral actors to examine how the ongoing changes affect international justice, foreign aid and human rights protection, and to promote appropriate solutions.

 GLOBAL REALIGNMENT